 2.1.d Content is not included in any folder named "AssetStoreTools" or any variation of that name, because that folder is automatically removed when your content is uploaded.

 2.1.e File names are not excessively lengthened.
 File paths for assets are under 140 characters.

-2.1.f Multiple submissions by one publisher containing largely identical content to already published packages will be rejected.
+2.1.f Multiple submissions by one publisher containing largely identical content to already published packages are rejected.
 Updates to published submissions are not contained in separate package drafts, unless a Major Upgrade system is set up.
 Packages that are similar in content, but aimed at different render pipelines, are exempt from this rule.

 2.2 Compressed Files

-2.2.a Submissions do not contain .unitypackage or archive files that obscure most of, or the entirety of the content.
+2.2.a Submissions do not contain .unitypackage or archive files that obscure most of, or the entirety of, the content.

 2.2.b .unitypackage files are acceptable for including setup preferences, settings, supplemental files for other Asset Store products, or alternative render pipeline content.

 2.2.c .zip files are acceptable if they are compressing files that do not natively function in the Unity Editor (for example, Blender, HTML Documentation, or Visual Studio Projects.)
 Such files include "source" in the file name (for example, "Blender_source", "PSDSource", etc.)